canonical/netbox/docs/features/background-jobs.md

 * [Custom script](../customization/custom-scripts.md) execution
 * Synchronization of [remote data sources](../integrations/synchronized-data.md)

 Additionally, NetBox plugins can enqueue their own background tasks.
-This is accomplished using the [JobResult model](../models/extras/jobresult.md).
+This is accomplished using the [Job model](../models/core/job.md).
 Background tasks are executed by the `rqworker` process(es).

 ## Scheduled Jobs